AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/headings-and-organization.md

 *  Use no punctuation at the end of a heading except for a question mark, quotation mark, ellipsis, and closed parenthesis.

-## UI Content Organization
+## UI content organization

-Consistency in content across UI elements helps users engage with Magento software.
+Consistency in content across UI elements helps engage users.
 Uniformity sets expectations without forcing them to think about how why the same UI pattern is dissimilar in one place vs. another.

 Areas to focus on consistency include: